Spider-Man: Homecoming: Home media

 Spider-Man: Homecoming was released on digital download by Sony Pictures Home Entertainment on September 26, 2017, and on Blu-ray, Blu-ray 3D, Ultra HD Blu-ray, and DVD on October 17, 2017.
 The digital and Blu-ray releases include behind-the-scenes featurettes, deleted scenes, and a blooper reel.
 The physical releases in its first week of sale were the top home media release, according to NPD VideoScan data.
 The Blu-ray version accounted for 79% of the sales, with 13% of total sales coming from the Ultra HD Blu-ray version.

 In April 2021, Sony signed a deal with Disney giving them access to their legacy content, including past Spider-Man films and Marvel content in Sony's Spider-Man Universe, to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.
 Homecoming had previously been available on Starz and FX.
-The film became available on Disney+ in the United Kingdom and Australia on June 17, 2022.
+The film became available on Disney+ in the United Kingdom and Australia on June 17, 2022, and became available in the United States on May 12, 2023.